-On the plus side, many of those tools are free.
-Which means your only excuse for not getting good at this is laziness.
-Which is a pretty valid excuse, in fairness – just ask my accountant, dietician, or parole officer.
+Many of those tools are free so your only excuse for not getting good at this is laziness… which is a pretty valid excuse – just ask my accountant, dietician, or parole officer.

 And I’m not just talking about free Photoshop alternatives like Canva, below we also have handy things like color pickers, color matchers, 3D cover generators, and tools which will crack open a book cover and allow you to pull out any of the layers or elements.
 Super handy stuff!